clrfund/metadata-registry/packages/composer/README.md

 const { data, error } = await composer.query(query)
 if( data } {
   console.log(data)
-  // On success, the data field will be available
-  // with the following content based on the example:
   //    {
   //      metadataEntries: [
   //        {